 Cal State LA operates on a 15-week semester system.
 Two semesters are equivalent to one academic year.
-Students enroll in a minimum of 12 units.
+Students must enroll in a minimum of 12 units.
 Students may be enrolled in the program for a maximum of 2 semsters.
-Students may start enrolling in courses on the first day of class with the assistance of the Study in L.A. program staff.
-Registration for each class is subject to seat availability, the approval of the instructor and the department chair concerned.
+Students may start enrolling in courses on the first day of class with the assistance of Study in LA. program staff.
+Registration for each class is subject to seat availability, and the approval of the instructor and the department chair concerned.
 Approval to enroll in classes is subject to meeting course requirements/prerequisites and other conditions.
-Courses in the following programs are NOT available to students at this time: Child Development, Criminal Justice, Nursing, Psychology, and Social Work.
+Courses in the following programs are NOT available to students at this time: Child Development, Criminal Justice, Nursing, Psychology and Social Work.

 Students with English proficiency slightly below the required scores are eligible to enroll in a combination of university courses and intensive English language classes offered through the Cal State LA English Language Program.

-Study in L.A. students are required to maintain good academic standing, which is defined as a minimum Grade Point Average (GPA) of 2.0 (letter grade C) in order to continue to the next semeste.
-All participants must abide by all rules, regulations and policies set by Study in L.A.
-Additionally, students must enroll and maintain full-time (12 units) studies each semester.
-Failure to comply with these requirements may result in a violation of your student visa status and/or your participation in the Study in L.A. program, leading to the immediate termination of your participation in the program.
+Study in LA students are required to maintain good academic standing, which is defined as a minimum Grade Point Average (GPA) of 2.0 (letter grade C) in order to continue to the next semester.
+All participants must abide by all rules, regulations and policies set by Study in LA Additionally, students must enroll and maintain full-time (12 units) studies each semester.
+Failure to comply with these requirements may result in a violation of your student visa status and/or your participation in the Study in LA program, leading to the immediate termination of your participation in the program.

 Tuition and Fees